LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/font-images/common-errors.md

 ## My GUI image is colored

-You need to specify **GUI image name** in name of the GUI\
+You need to specify the **GUI image name** in the name of the GUI\
-`title: :myimage: My Custom GUI` which can be colored by the custom menu plugin automaticaly.
+`title: :myimage: My Custom GUI` which can be colored by the custom menu plugin automatically.
-Be sure to add `&f` before doing :myimage: in GUI.\
+Be sure to add `&f` before doing :myimage: in the GUI.\